zuplo/docs/docs/articles/dev-portal-json.md

 - **enableAuthentication** - Do you want to enable sign-in to your Developer Portal?
 This is required to enable self-serve of API keys.
-You must select an Auth Provider if this is enabled - by default we give you a demo Auth0 configuration (you should not use this in production).
+You must select an Auth Provider if this is enabled - by default we give you a demo Auth0 configuration (you shouldn't use this in production).
 - **requireAuthentication** - If set to true, all users are required to authenticate to your Developer Portal.
 Users who navigate to your Developer Portal will immediately be directed to the login page.
-The developer portal will not be accessible to anonymous users (including bots such as Google's crawler).
+The developer portal won't be accessible to anonymous users (including bots such as Google's crawler).
 - **authentication** - Authentication settings.
 Checkout the [setup guide](./dev-portal-auth.md) to get started.
   - **provider** - Choose your preferred identity provider (Auth0, Okta, etc.).
-    Note, we provide you with a demonstration identity provider - this is fine for learning how Zuplo works but should not be used in production or on real APIs.
+    Note, we provide you with a demonstration identity provider - this is fine for learning how Zuplo works but shouldn't be used in production or on real APIs.
   - **issuer** - The full URL of the authorization server (e.g. https://customer-auth.zuplo.dev/).
 This must be a https URL.